ironmist45/tg-vps-bot/docs/architecture.md

 # Architecture

-This document describes the structure and organization of the project.
+This document describes the structure and organization of the project Tg-Bot.

 ## Project Layout